GarhomLee/LeetCode/README.md

 1255.
 Maximum Score Words Formed by Letters
 1310.
 XOR Queries of a Subarray
 1318.
 Minimum Flips to Make a OR b Equal to c
+1442.
+Count Triplets That Can Form Two Arrays of Equal XOR

 ### Math
 227. Basic Calculator II